godliver/godliver.github.io/_pages/cv.md

 <a href="https://air.ug/" target="_blank">MAKERERE UNIVERSITY AI LAB</a> <br>
 Sept 2015 - Aug 2020 <br>
-* At Makerere AI Lab I was affiliated to a project titled “Automated mobile survey technology and spatial modeling of viral cassava diseases in Uganda”, led by <a href="https://emwebaze.github.io/" target="_blank"> Dr. Ernest Mwebaze</a>
+* At Makerere AI Lab I was affiliated to a project titled “Automated mobile survey technology and spatial modeling of viral cassava diseases in Uganda”, led by <a href="https://emwebaze.github.io/" target="_blank"> Dr. Ernest Mwebaze</a> <br>
+* The research explore the use of innovative low-cost spectrometry mobile phone add-ons for determining the health of planting materials and non-invasive field diagnosis of crop diseases among other objectives.

 # Education